camptocamp/c2cgeoportal/doc/integrator/customise.rst

 Check ``CONST_vars.yaml`` for examples of usage.

-In order to inherit the default values from ``CONST_vars.yaml`` make sure the ``update_paths`` section contains the item ``admin_interface.available_functionnalities`` or respectively ``admin_interface.available_metadata``.
+In order to inherit the default values from ``CONST_vars.yaml``, make sure the ``update_paths`` section contains the item ``admin_interface.available_functionnalities`` or respectively ``admin_interface.available_metadata``.

 URL
 ---

-In the admin interface we can use in all the URLs the following special schema:
+In the admin interface, we can use for all URL definitions the following special schema:

 * ``static``: to use a static route,